DeaconSeals/engr-1110/docs/modules/m10/overview.md

-# Cultural Intelligence; Project Sprint 1
+# Engineering Awareness; Project Sprint 1

-This module begins to explore in some depth the idea of **cultural intelligence** and its importance in the context of engineering.
+This module continues our exploration of **Engineering Awareness** and related topics.
 This module also aligns with **Sprint 1**, the first of four Scrum development sprints for the term project.